 The truly memorable result fires City into the Capital One Cup Semi-Finals for the first time ever in the club's history - making them the first fourth-tier side to reach this stage of the competition since Wycombe Wanderers in the 2006/07 season.

 The penalty victory was also incredibly City's NINTH shoot-out win in a row.

 Despite the sensational win coming via penalties, however, Parkinson was keen to make sure that the manner of victory didn't detract from the superb performance levels of his players against Arsenal's internationals.

 With City only a few minutes away from winning it in normal time until Thomas Vermaelen's late equaliser, Parkinson's feels his side's performance made them worthy of victory.

 "The discipline and effort of the players was first-class.

-"To be only three minutes away from beating a team of Arsenal's calibre says it all.
+"Arsenal played their best team tonight and we've come within three minutes of beating them in normal time.
 The talk after the game might be about the penalty shoot-out win and our run of penalty victories, but that shouldn't take anything away from the lads' performance.

 "I thought they were all unbelievable tonight.

 "We suffered the blow of conceding late on, but the lads dug deep again to get us through extra-time.
 We asked a lot of the players tonight but they produced.